 Overall: Used 2001-2005 Honda Civic could serve well as a cheap commuter car.
 If you can find one that is good mechanical shape, it can easily last for three-four years without major issues.
 Great fuel economy, low maintenance costs and five-star frontal crash rating are a big plus.
 Overall reliability is above average.
-An automatic transmission is probably the most expensive potential problem, but having the vehicle properly inspected before purchase will help avoiding cars with worn transmissions.
 Among similar cars, the 1998-2002 Toyota Corolla is also reliable and it has a timing chain instead of the belt.
 The 2003-2008 Corolla is another alternative.
 Chevrolet Cobalt might not be as reliable, but you can buy it with lower mileage cheaper.
 Mazda Protege is also worth considering.

 Common problems: Leaking front struts could cause knocking or clunking noise in the front ($350-$600 to replace both front struts).
 Bad front lower control arm bushings (aka compliance bushings) could also cause clunking noise from the front end when driving over bumps ($350-$450 for both sides).

 Automatic transmission problems are reported frequently; automatic transmission replacement with a used unit could cost over $1,000.
 A faulty electronic load detector (ELD) can cause the code P1298; the repair is not very expensive.